Blogging or freelancing which is a profitable online business to start?

 Advantage – Freelancing is secure and reliable

-There are plenty of job opportunities in the market place where you can convert your skills into money.
-You just need to approach your potential clients with right pitch.
+There are plenty of job opportunities in the marketplace where you can convert your skills into money.
+You just need to approach your potential clients with the right pitch.
 Freelancing gives you security and reliability you can rely on freelancing sources and earn from things you can do.

-You have to earn client’s trust before you start working on their project.
+You have to earn the client’s trust before you start working on their project.
 Your examples, demos, and experience help you to grab freelancing projects.
-Your qualitative work gives assurance to clients and and keep your business stable.
+Your qualitative work gives assurance to clients and keeps your business stable.

-If you are newbie, start outreaching or if needed give free services to get the ball rolling.
-Once you earn client’s trust you get recurring freelancing tasks.
+If you are a newbie, start outreaching out or if needed give free services to get the ball rolling.
+Once you earn the client’s trust you get recurring freelancing tasks.

-Once you establish yourself as a professional freelancer blogger or company, you have a business which can give you more reliability because you have scope to find new clients and to utilize your networking and get more work.
+Once you establish yourself as a professional freelancer blogger or company, you have a business that can give you more reliability because you have the scope to find new clients and utilize your networking and get more work.

 Disadvantage – Need to deal with bad clients which don’t pay

-Your big client can ditch you, if they gets an alternative.
+Your big client can ditch you if they get an alternative.
 Some clients don’t pay or discontinue their subscription without prior notice.
 If you rely on one client you may feel insecure.

-Note:- It is always advised to take 50% upfront payment.
+Note:- It is always advised to take a 50% upfront payment.

 Business model and road-map